 Welcome from the Director

-The Department is dedicated to fostering rural health and wellbeing through community engagement, student learning and innovative research.
-We proudly support students and staff at the frontline of the healthcare system, providing high-quality clinical training in medicine, nursing, nutrition and dietetics, physiotherapy, medical radiation science, occupational therapy, pharmacy, speech pathology and other disciplines.
-We support student placements within a large NSW geographical footprint, with teaching facilities in Tamworth, Taree, Armidale, Moree, Port Macquarie and Coffs Harbour.
+The University of Newcastle Department of Rural Health is dedicated to furthering rural health and wellbeing through our program of support for students and staff engaged in rural healthcare.
+We provide support for placements and clinical training across medicine, midwifery, nursing, nutrition and dietetics, physiotherapy, medical radiation sciences, occupational therapy, pharmacy, speech pathology and other healthcare disciplines.
+We support student placements within a large NSW geographical footprint, with teaching facilities and staff located in Tamworth, Taree, Armidale, Inverell, Moree, Port Macquarie and Coffs Harbour (refer to our location map).

-Alongside clinical training, we want students to experience the pluses of rural life, in magnificent rural centres, and consider the excellent career and lifestyle opportunities that are available outside of metropolitan areas.
-It’s our hope that more students will discover the benefits of living and working in our NSW rural communities, where they can invest in the future of healthcare for diverse populations.
+We provide high quality student learning opportunities through our rural place-based community engagement, student placements and innovative research.
+Alongside clinical training, we support students to experience the benefits of rural life, across our wonderful rural locations.
+We encourage students to consider the excellent career and lifestyle opportunities that are offered in these thriving regional, rural and remote areas.
+It’s our hope that more health students will discover the benefits of living and working in our rural communities.

-The Department also supports postgraduate experiences, with opportunities for healthcare professionals to undertake continuing professional development, and new graduate support through our NewNet program running in Tamworth and Taree.
-Our Regional Training Hub is increasing training options for a variety of medical disciplines and supporting career paths for rural clinicians.
+The Department also supports post-graduate learning experiences, with opportunities for healthcare professionals, new graduates and student supervisors to undertake locally delivered continuing professional development.
+In particular, our Regional Training Hub is enhancing and increasing training options for a variety of medical disciplines and supporting career paths for rural clinicians.

 Our growing research expertise is reflected in our strategic research directions, which focus on rural workforce, education, Indigenous health and clinical evidence.
-We care deeply about the health challenges that impact rural communities—and we are seeking solutions.
-Building career paths for rural researchers, supporting research higher degrees and fostering codesign in projects that seek to improve health in rural communities are the ways in which we seek to add value in the communities we live and work.
-Additionally, our community engagement projects aim to not only provide health education and services, but also aspiration to disadvantaged communities, along with firsthand exposure to students and staff regarding key community issues.
+We are dedicated to addressing the health challenges that impact our rural communities and our research seeks to find feasible and sustainable solutions.
+Building career paths for rural researchers, supporting research higher degree attainment and fostering co-design in rural communities are the ways in which we seek to add value to the communities in which we live and work.

-The Department is funded through the Rural Health Multidisciplinary Program.
-The program shares our dedication to facilitating student placements and learning, enhancing the health of local communities by conducting community projects, identifying and supporting medical officers in their chosen training, and research into rural health issues.
-Our motto is “gain, train and retain” with a drive to ensure we are building a workforce with the skills and capacity.
+We are funded through the Commonwealth’s Rural Health Multidisciplinary Program we are focussed on the development off the rural health workforce through facilitating student placements and learning, enhancing the health of local communities through community-based projects, identifying and supporting medical officers in their chosen training, and research into rural health issues.

-If you are a health or medicine student, I highly encourage you to consider doing a rural placement with us, with support from our committed academics and clinical partners.
-It’s an invaluable experience that will set you well for your future health career.
+If you are a health or medicine student, we encourage you to consider doing a rural placement with us, with support from our committed academics and clinical partners.
+It’s an invaluable experience that will contribute to your future health career.

 Sincerely,